 Sewer pipes are subject to wear and tear over time, which can result in cracks, allowing tree roots to enter the sewer main, which can clog.
 DSRSD works to keep wastewater pipes in good functioning order.
 By sending a closed-circuit video camera through pipes, crews inspect and record the condition of sewer mains.
 The sewer mains scheduled for spot repairs vary from 6 inches to 12 inches in diameter and are located within streets or easements.
 The District is responsible for maintaining the sewer mains; homeowners are responsible for maintaining sewer laterals running from their house to the sewer main.

-This summer and fall, DSRSD has contracted with National Plant Services Inc. to repair damaged sections of sewer lines using cured-in-place point repair technology.
+During summer and fall 2018, DSRSD contracted with National Plant Services Inc. to repair damaged sections of sewer lines using cured-in-place point repair technology.

-Residents can expect to see a crew at 48 different locations in Dublin and San Ramon, accessing the sewer mains via existing manholes for the repairs.
-Homes and businesses will be able to use wastewater service as normal, though the work sites may require flaggers to manage traffic control.
-Repairs are expected to take about four hours per location.
-The contractor will perform work in commercial areas at night to minimize traffic and business disruption.
+Residents could expect to see the crew at 48 different locations in Dublin and San Ramon, accessing the sewer mains via existing manholes for the repairs.
+Homes and businesses were able to use wastewater service as normal, though the work sites may have required flaggers to manage traffic control.
+Repairs took about four hours per location.
+The contractor performed work in commercial areas at night to minimize traffic and business disruption.

 How Cured-in-Place Works